AdaCore/spark2014/lrm/source/packages.rst

    * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a non-scalar, volatile type.

+   [This rule meanss that an external output cannot be directly read by the program.]

 #.
 See section on volatile variables for rules concerning their use in |SPARK|
    (:ref:`shared_variable_control`).